emartineznunez/AutoMeKin/docs/method.md

 <code>MD</code> and <code>MD-micro</code> refer to the type of initial conditions used to run the MD simulations. <code>MD-micro</code> _has not been implemented yet for qcore.
 With <code>BXDE</code> the rare-event [acceleration method named BXDE](https://chemistry-europe.onlinelibrary.wiley.com/doi/abs/10.1002/syst.201900024) is invoked.

-<code>MD</code> allows the user to include partial constraints in the trajectories, which may be useful for large systems (see the “advanced users” section for more details).
+<code>MD</code> allows the user to include partial constraints in the trajectories, which may be useful for large systems.

-<code>external</code> allows trajectory data to be read from the results of an external (MD) program.
-The trajectory data (in XYZ format) must be stored in a directory named coordir using one file per trajectory which should be called <code>name_dynX.xyz</code>, where name is <code>value[molecule]</code>, and X is the number of each trajectory (X = 1 - ntraj).
+<code>external</code> allows trajectory data to be read from the results of an external MD program.
+The trajectory data in XYZ format must be stored in a directory named coordir using one file per trajectory which should be called <code>name_dynX.xyz</code>, where name is <code>value[molecule]</code>, and X is the number of each trajectory, with X = 1 - ntraj.
 The keyword <code>ntraj</code> must be set accordingly.

 <code>ChemKnow</code> makes all possible combinations of bond breakages/formations which are consistent with preset
 valencies of the atoms and with products lying below the maximum energy of the system.
 Once the